 Sec.
 161.001.
 APPLICABILITY OF CHAPTER.
-Provides that this chapter applies only to a county that has a population of 650,000 or more, is located on the international border, and before September 1, 2009, had a county ethics board appointed by the commissioners court.
+Provides that this chapter applies only to a county with a population of 650,000 or more that is located on the international border.

 Sec.
 161.002.
 DEFINITIONS.
 Defines "commission," "commission staff," "communicates directly with," "county affiliate," "county employee," "county office," "county officer," "county public servant," and "lobbyist."